ursinaschaede/ursinaschaede.github.io/_pages/about.md

 ## Welcome!

 <br/>
-I am a Postdoctoral Fellow at the Department of Economics at MIT for 2022/23 and will subsequently join the Department of Economics at Tufts University as an Assistant Professor in Fall 2023.
+I am an Assistant Professor at the Department of Economics at Tufts University.
 As an applied microeconomist, I study labor markets with a focus on education and gender.

+I was previously a Postdoctoral Fellow at the Department of Economics at MIT.
+I obtained a PhD in Economics at the University of Zurich and a Masters in Public Policy at the University of Chicago.

 <br/>